-In a hotel that has point-of-sale terminals, computerized cash registers that interface with a property management system, information on guest charges is automatically posted to a guest's folio-his or her record of charges and payments.
-When a hotel does not have such terminals, the desk clerk is responsible for posting accurate charges on the guest folio and relies on transfer slips.
-The night auditor's job is made easier if the transfer slip is accurately prepared and posted.
-The front office manager should work with the
+posted to a guest's folio, his or her record of charges and payments.
+When a hotel does not have point-of-sale terminals that interface with PMS point-of-sale terminals, the desk clerk is responsible for posting accurate charges on the guest folio and relies on transfer slips.
+Also, the night auditor's job is made easier if the transfer slip is accurately prepared and posted.
+The front office manager should work with the food and beverage director in developing standard operating procedures and methods to complete the transfer of charges.